AparaV/academic-plan/README.md

 ## Humanities Requirements

+At least six of the remaining 21 credit hours must be at the upper-division undergraduate level or above, i.e. numbered 3000 or above.
+Upper-division writing does not count towards this 6 credits of upper division coursework.
+See the College of Engineering and Applied Science H/SS requirements for a list of approved courses and more details.

 Three credits of approved writing:
 * [x] WRTG 3030-3, Writing on Science and Society
 * [ ] WRTG 3035-3, Technical Communication and Design